openownership/data-standard/docs/standard/concepts.rst

 Publishing information updates
 ++++++++++++++++++++++++++++++

 As real-world beneficial ownership changes, agents submit updated details about people, entities and relationships to the data management system.
-It updates its records accordingly.
-Then the system publishes a new BODS Statement, containing the relevant ``recordId``, for each updated record.
+Then the system updates its records accordingly and publishes a new BODS Statement, containing the relevant ``recordId``, for each updated record.

 People can then use ``recordId`` values to group Statements made over time to see what information was known when.